RWTH-EBC/AixCaliBuHA/examples/docs/e3_verbose_sensitivity_analysis_example.md

 relevant time intervals of each class.

-When we load simulation files we can use multiprocessing for loading the simulation and evaluation of the statistical measure for each class.
+When we load simulation files we can use multiprocessing for loading the simulation and evaluating the statistical measure for each class in their time intervals.
 This multiprocessing option is especially useful for large models and large simulation data, because only one simulation at a time is stored